-This is a basic course in adult education with a focus on the older adult learner -- i.e. the burgeoning population aged 50+.
-Theory is drawn from mainstream adult education, supplemented with principles and techniques of effective practice in teaching older adults.
+This is a basic course in adult education with a focus on the older adult learner -- e.g., education for the burgeoning population aged 50+.
+Theory is drawn from mainstream adult education literature, supplemented with principles and techniques of effective practice in teaching older adults.
 The goal is to prepare students from a variety of fields and areas of interest to develop more effective strategies for meeting the needs of an expanding population of older adults through education.